Periods and harmonic analysis on spherical varieties: Preliminaries to scattering (II): consequences of the conjecture on discrete series

 when $\chi_1$ is in the component of definition of $f$.

-{\em Explication.} For every affine map $f$ covering $T$ we may find a character $\eta$ of $A$ and a character $\eta'$ of $A'^T$ with the following property: the domain consists of all characters $\chi \in \widehat{A}$ for which $\chi \eta^{-1}$ is unramified, and the map $f$ satisfies
+{\em Explication.} For every affine map $f$ compatible with $T$ we may find a character $\eta$ of $A_2$ and a character $\eta'$ of $A_1^T$ with the following property: the domain consists of all characters $\chi \in \widehat{A_2}$ for which $\chi \eta^{-1}$ is unramified, and the map $f$ satisfies

-In the same way, we may define affine maps covering $T$ on the space of all (not necessarily unitary) complex characters, without the requirement that they preserve unitarity -- they will be denoted as:
+In the same way, we may define affine maps compatible with $T$ on the space of all (not necessarily unitary) complex characters, without the requirement that they preserve unitarity -- they will be denoted as:

-As before, we require $f$ to be defined only on one connected component of $\widehat{A}_{\C}$, have image in $\widehat{A'^T}_{\C}$, and be equivariant with respect to the natural homomorphism of the identity components.
+As before, we require $f$ to be defined only on one connected component of $\widehat{A_2}_{\C}$, have image in $\widehat{A_1^T}_{\C}$, and be equivariant with respect to the natural homomorphism of the identity components.

 We will use this generalization only once.